 Form CT-50, Combined Filer Statement.
-If your group received this form, you must verify its accuracy and return it with your franchise tax return.
+If your group received this form, you must verify its accuracy.
+If there are changes to the New York State combined group, you must complete and return this form with your franchise tax return.